Malaysia | How to Do Business in Asia – Connection Economy

 Meet for drinks.
 Whoever initiated the interaction or is requesting something should pay.

 Meet for a meal.
 The venue is more important.
 The amount of extravagance (or lack thereof) displays the importance of the meeting to the other person, as well as the degree of success they’ve achieved.

 At first, I was hesitant to this (it can seem like it takes a while to get anything done!) however, now I’m in the opposite camp.
 If we need to do important business together, I want to get to know you.
 People do business with friends, and if I don’t like you on a base level as a person, I’m quite happy to pass up your business and help others who I like!

 3rd meeting | onwards

 Paperwork, focus, what needs to get done.
 MOU’s and NDA’s and RFP’s and IOU’s galore.
 Acronyms should be adjusted to the corporate nature and size of both persons/businesses.
-Bring your pen, your laptop and bank security device.
+Bring your pen, your laptop, and bank security device.
 Handshakes and Wire transfers.
 Stuff gets done.
-Venue should be in office or ideally on neutral ground.
+The venue should be in the office or ideally on neutral ground.

 From here on, the relationship should be fostered and solidified by both friendship and pecuniary exchange, for the mutual benefit of both parties.